By Gayleen Rabakukk

 Above image: AJ Eversole with her well-read copy of Buffalo Gal by Bill Wallace (Holiday House, 1992).

 It’s my pleasure to introduce our newest Cynsational reporter, AJ Eversole, who will cover children’s-YA writing, illustration, publishing and other book news from Indigenous authors and illustrators.
 And like me,

 Continue Reading Cynsations Reporter: AJ Eversole on Inspiration & the WNDB Native Children’s-YA Writing Intensive »

 By Kim Rogers

 Today, we’re chatting with Navajo author Brian Young.
 Brian is a film maker and personal trainer.
 His debut middle grade novel is Healer of the Water Monster (Heartdrum, 2021).
 From the promotional copy:

-“When Nathan goes to visit his grandma, Nali, at her mobile summer home on the Navajo reservation, he knows he’s in for a pretty uneventful summer,
+“When Nathan goes to visit his grandma, Nali, at her mobile summer home on the Navajo reservation,

 Continue Reading Native Voice: Brian Young on Writing Healer of the Water Monster »